How VA Loans Are Changing Veterans' Lives in 2026

 The Bottom Line Up Front

-VA loans are the most powerful homebuying benefit available to veterans, active-duty service members, and eligible surviving spouses.
+VA loans are the most powerful homebuying benefit available to Veterans, active-duty service members, and eligible surviving spouses.
 Zero down payment, no PMI, and interest rates that consistently undercut conventional products.
-The veteran homeownership rate is roughly 79% compared to about 66% nationally, and the VA loan program is the biggest driver of that gap.
+The Veteran homeownership rate is roughly 79% compared to about 66% nationally, and the VA loan program is the biggest driver of that gap.

 The program works because the VA guarantees a portion of each loan, removing the lender’s need for a down payment as risk protection.
 That guarantee is funded by the VA funding fee, which ranges from 0.50% to 3.30% depending on usage, down payment, and loan type.
 Veterans with service-connected disabilities are exempt from the fee entirely.